 The Wall Street Journal

-A rabbi walks into a protest - Allan Ripp
+A Rabbi Walks Into a Protest - Allan Ripp

 Rabbi Shlomo Elkan hadn’t heard of Oberlin College before heading there in 2010 to establish a Chabad House, which functions as a campus center for Jewish students.
 “Rural Ohio wasn’t on my radar,” the 34-year-old rabbi, who grew up in Atlanta and received his rabbinical training in New Jersey, tells me.
 But a third of students at Oberlin are Jewish, and the Corn Belt seemed a quiet place to raise a family.
 Little did he know.